 ApsaraDB for MySQL allows you to create master account.
-You can directly execute the create, drop, grant, and other commands on the instance to perform management operations more conveniently.
+You can directly run the create, drop, grant, and other commands on the instance to perform management operations more conveniently.

 Currently, only ApsaraDB for MySQL allows you to create master accounts.
 Moreover, only the MySQL 5.5 and MySQL 5.6 versions are supported.

 Only one master account can be created for each instance.
-This account can not be deleted and it will no longer be possible to create any databases and/or other accounts.
-However, it will be possible to run SQL commands that create databases and accounts.
+This account cannot be deleted and it is no longer possible to create any databases and/or other accounts.
+However, it is possible to run SQL commands that create databases and accounts.
 Therefore, proceed with caution when carrying out these operations.

-For the list of SQL commands used for creating databases and accounts, refer to Commonly used SQL commands (MySQL).
+For the list of SQL commands used for creating databases and accounts, see Commonly used SQL commands (MySQL).

-For the list of permissions supported by the master account, please refer to Permission List of master Accounts provided below.
+For the list of permissions supported by the master account, see the following Permission List of master Accounts.

-Once a master account has been created on the primary instance, it will be synchronized to the read-only instance and disaster recovery instance.
+Once a master account has been created on the primary instance, it is synchronized to the read-only instance and disaster recovery instance.

-The following changes will occur after the system switches to the master account mode:
+The following changes occur after the system switches to the master account mode:

 Databases and accounts cannot be managed through the RDS console or the API.
-You can execute the corresponding command directly on the instance to manage it.
+You can run the corresponding command directly on the instance to manage it.

-MySQL single database backup function will no longer be provided and it will be necessary to backup the database manually.
+MySQL single database backup function is no longer provided and it is necessary to backup the database manually.

 The accounts created can be seen by executing the command